The next start date is May 15, 2023.

 This program will prepare you to enhance the learning and mental health of all children and youth.
 There is currently a nationwide shortage of school psychologists and you can help fill a much-needed role in a child's life.

-University of Findlay's online Doctor of Education in School Psychology Program is accepting applications for its first cohort.
-Because of the high demand for the program, we encourage potential students to complete the application as soon as possible
+University of Findlay's online Doctor of Education in School Psychology Program is accepting applications for its next cohort starting in May.
+Because of the high demand for the program, we encourage potential students to complete the application by March 1.

 Highlights of the program

-- Offered entirely online with the exception of our three-day Summer Institute and final internship year
+- Offered entirely online with the exception of our week-long Summer Institute and final internship year

 - Can be completed in four years